Skip to main content

 Image of the Duo authenticator logo to the Microsoft Authenticator logo

 BCIT introduced MFA for all faculty, staff, and contractors in Fall 2022 using Duo (app or token).
-Starting July 2025, we are transitioning to Microsoft’s MFA system—either the Microsoft Authenticator app or a SafeID hardware token—to align with the student platform.
-You can make the switch now, and we strongly recommend doing so as soon as possible—and before the Fall term begins—to ensure uninterrupted access.
+Starting July 2025 (with an opt-in period till Sept 15, 2025), we are transitioning to Microsoft’s MFA system—either the Microsoft Authenticator app or a SafeID hardware token—to align with the student platform.

 Note: Employees with System Administrator (SA) accounts

-🔹 Employees with System Administrator (SA) accounts used for remote server access will continue to use Duo for those accounts.
+🔹 Employees with System Administrator (SA) accounts used for remote server access will continue to authenticate through Duo MFA for those accounts.
 Microsoft MFA will apply to their primary BCIT account, while Duo MFA remains in place exclusively for SA account authentication until further notice.

 Setting up MFA on your mobile device